 Monday, December 23rd, 2019

 Well, that depends on whether you want to waterproof the interior of the basement or the exterior or both.
-The cost will go up if you waterproof both sections.
+The cost can go up if you waterproof both sections.
 Here’s how much you can expect to incur in terms of waterproof basement costs in Denver, CO.

 In case you want to waterproof the exterior of the basement, talk to your local basement waterproofing contractor.
 They will provide a quote based on the size of your basement, which could be anywhere between $3 and $9 per square foot.
 Small repairs and filling cracks will likely cost $400 to $1,500.
 Enhancing the draining could be anywhere between $2,000 and $6,000.
 Note that these are ranges, not the exact prices.
 The final cost, in most cases, could be higher depending on the condition of the basement.